JonasLecking/SDG-Progress-Prediction/README.md

 The underlying data comes from the Sustainable Development Report 2020, created by the Bertelsmann Stiftung in conjunction with the Sustainable Development Solutions Network.

 The dataset used can be found here: https://github.com/sdsna/SDR2020.
 Given that the format of the data doesn't vary too much from year to year, it can be replaced by any year's SDR.
+Note: from the SDR report's Excel dataset file, save sheats "Codebook" and "Raw Data" as separate .xlsx files for the analysis to work.